orabazu/automlnft/README.md

 ## Automate your ML, get your results as NFT

-Welcome to the documentation of AutoML.NFT dapp.
+Welcome to the home page of the AutoML.NFT dapp.

 <hline>
 </hline>